mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/tries/Trie.md

 tries.
 Thus every such `Node` object to give to consumers must be constructed.
 Also, we only do depth-first walks and it does not make that much sense to provide the full flexibility of that kind of interface.

-When doing only depth-first walks, a cursor needs far fewer objects to represent its state:
+When doing only depth-first walks, a cursor needs far fewer objects to represent its state than a node representation.
+Consider the following for an approach presenting nodes:
-- In a process that requires single-step descends (i.e. in a merge or intersection) the iteration state must create an object for every intermediate node even when they are known to have no further children and require no backtracking.
+- In a process that requires single-step descends (i.e. in a merge or intersection) the iteration state must create an object for every intermediate node even when they are known to require no backtracking because they have only one child.
 - Childless final states require a node.
-- A transformations such as a merge must present the result as a transformed node, but it also requires a node for each input.
+- A transformation such as a merge must present the result as a transformed node, but it also requires a node for each input.
 If the transformed node is retained, so must be the sources.

 Cursors can represent the first two in their internal state without additional backtracking state, and require only one